The Belles of St. Trinian's: Plot

 The Sultan of Makyad enrols his daughter Fatima at St. Trinian's – a girls' school in England, run by its headmistress Millicent Fritton.
 She discovers that Millicent prepares her students to succeed in a merciless world by fighting authoritative figures in the police and government.
-Many of the girls are unruly and have criminal relations; as a result, the curriculum focuses on crime and illicit schemes, all while the students thwart efforts by the local police and the Ministry of Education (the government department now called the Department for Education) to shut the school.
+Many of the girls are unruly and have criminal relations; as a result, the curriculum focuses on crime and illicit schemes, all while the students thwart efforts by the local police and the Ministry of Education to shut the school.
 Millicent, however, faces problems as St. Trinian's is on the verge of bankruptcy, and seeks any means to clear the school's debt.

 Millicent's twin, bookmaker Clarence Fritton, visits the school to check in on his sister and learns about Fatima.
 Knowing that her father owns a horse due to take part in a major race, Clarence enrols his daughter, Arabella, with instructions to befriend Fatima and extract information about the horse.
 At the same time, local police superintendent Kemp Bird assigns sergeant Ruby Gates, with whom he is in a relationship, to infiltrate the school as a games mistress, while the Ministry assigns Manton Bassett to send in a new inspector to St. Trinian's after two others disappeared – unaware that they now work at the school.

 Clarence learns from Arabella that the Sultan's horse is likely to win.
 Arabella suggests to her father that her gang can incapacitate the stable boy and abduct the horse, hiding it until the race is over.
 At the same time, several girls report the horse's performance to Millicent, who places a wager via the spiv, 'Flash' Harry.
 When Fatima discovers Arabella leading sixth-form girls to kidnap the horse, she leads her fourth-form classmates to recover the animal and smuggle it back to the racecourse before the race.
 As the police and Ministry are embarrassed by failing to prevent trouble, the girls ensure the horse wins.
 As Millicent is berated by the girl's parents over the way she runs the school, Harry arrives to say the win has netted the school the money it needs to stay open, to her relief.